MalcolmWardlaw/csestudy/README.md

 https://ssrn.com/abstract=4296657

-The Stata program is still in beta, but it will correctly estimate the models described in the paper under reasonably general condtions and should provide a reasonable amount of error handling for the user.
+The Stata program is still in beta, but it will correctly estimate the models described in the paper under reasonably general conditions and should provide a reasonable amount of error handling for the user.

 Feedback is both welcome and encouraged, so please feel free to open an issue if something appears to fail or work incorrectly.